bobbicodes/bob/README.md

 Put the binary on your $PATH to install bob.
 Bob is under 15 KB, aiming to be the smallest fully-functional (see below) UTF-8 Encoder.

 # What I wanted:
+To be able to punch people in the face who tell me I should use a certain text editor and say,

+	"I use BOB, Biyotch."

 A truly minimal console-based text editor like Vim or Nano, written such that a beginning programmer (i.e. me!) can easily read it and understand how it works.
 Other so-called "minimal" editors still have loads of stuff like search and syntax-highlighting which are useful but unnecessary.

 # What I got: